The Best Man (1964) Gore Vidal A+

 Lee Tracy as former President Art Hockstader (Oscar nomination for Best Supporting Actor).

-The action unfolds at the nominating convention center in Los Angeles.
+The action unfolds at the Los Angeles Convention Center.
 Neither Fonda’s Russell nor Robertson’s Cantwell can stand each other, and neither believes his rival qualifies to be president.
 Both desperately lobby for the support of the dying former president Hockstader, who prefers Russell but worries about his indecision and principles.
 He despises Cantwell but appreciates his toughness and willingness to do whatever it takes.

 Both Fonda (who had just played a similar but more ambiguous role in Advice and Consent” in 1962) and Robertson are superb (I think it’s Robertson’s best performance).
 In his last film, pre-code Warner Bros. stalwart Tracy made a stunning return to the screen and was rewarded with a well-deserved Oscar Nomination.